-There is a memorial house that displays many artifacts and documents related to the life of Nguyễn Sinh Sắc and his career, especially his time in Cao Lãnh.
+There is a memorial house that displays many artefacts and documents related to the life of Nguyễn Sinh Sắc and his career, especially his time in Cao Lãnh.
 Another highlight is the stilt house of President Hồ Chí Minh which is restored as a prototype of the one in Hanoi.
-The artifacts are reconstructed, arranged realistically to help each visitor to feel and visualize the frugal life of the president, from working to resting.
+The artefacts are reconstructed and arranged realistically to help each visitor to feel and visualize the frugal life of the president, from working to resting.

 Annually, on the 28th day of the 10th lunar month, people from provinces in Mekong Delta and others gather together for arranging a death anniversary in a solemn, ceremonial atmosphere.
 This action is considered a festival holding the national identity of Vietnam.

 =>>Do you want to get a 5 – 15% discount with our Mekong Delta Tour?